meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 - Murat Eken

-## Challenge 1: Local Agent Verification
+## Challenge 1: It Works on My Machine!

 ### Introduction